osklunds/Chess/README.md

 - Score
     - Give more weight to squares in the center
     - Take into account the number of attacked squares
+    - Numbers of possible moves, hard coded for when the opponent has few pieces left
 - Testing
     - More invariants for e.g. Board
     - More unit tests for move generation, move selection, and everything else